Bangladesh national cricket team: First years as a Test team (2000–2003)

 South Africa hosted the 2003 World Cup in February and March.
 Bangladesh lost five of their six matches (one ended in no result), including fixtures against Canada, who hadn't played international cricket since the 1979 World Cup, and Kenya, who eventually made the semi-finals of the tournament.
 In the aftermath of Bangladesh's World Cup campaign, Habibul Bashar replaced Khaled Mashud as captain, and Kamal was sacked as coach with Dav Whatmore taking over the role.
 Whatmore was not able to begin the job immediately, so Sarwar Imran acted as interim coach during TVS Cup and South Africa's tour of Bangladesh in April and May.
 Bangladesh lost all four ODIs by large margins and two Tests by innings.

 Under Dav Whatmore (2003–2007)

-Bangladesh played two Test and three ODI matches on a mid-year tour of Australia in 2003.They lost every single match on that tour.
+Bangladesh played two Tests and three ODI matches on a mid-year tour of Australia in 2003.They lost every single match on that tour.